jdbcode/ground-truth/README.md

 # Ground Truth

-Quarto-first blog workspace optimized for local development and Medium publishing (Markdown-only flow).
+Quarto-first blog workspace optimized for local development, GitHub Pages hosting (`docs/`), and Medium publishing (Markdown-only flow).
 Each post is a self-contained directory under `posts/` with its own `index.qmd`.

 ## Key pieces